Abhishekmishra-17/Phenol-formaldehyde-Resin-Urea-formaldehyde-resin/storyboard/README.md

 ### 2. Story:

-Describe the Story intorduction here (guide : The next step is to write a story.
-Story should be a brief logical description in simple English.
-It should talk about the overall execution of the experiment in a simplified manner. (should not include any equations/ drawings).
-The story should include the following points) )

 #### 2.1 Set the Visual Stage Description:
 The students has to click "Start" on simulator page for starting the experiment and they has to go through instructions provided by simulator on "Procedure" section.
 The user must know the stepwise procedure also. <br>